inquisitour/paper2dash/README.md

 ## 🌟 Introduction

-Welcome to the Equilibrium Logic & Answer Set Programming (ASP) Dashboard!
+Welcome to paper2dash!
 This interactive web application is designed to present key concepts and findings from cutting-edge research in the field of nonmonotonic reasoning and logic programming.

 Built with Dash and Plotly, this dashboard offers an engaging and user-friendly interface to explore various aspects of equilibrium logic, including background information, encodings, complexity analysis, and more.